Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 -

 - Submerged Blade Guard – The blade guard on an immersion blender is designed to keep the blades submerged during operation.
 This minimizes splattering and helps prevent burns or cuts from the hot contents.
-Always ensure that the blade guard is fully submerged before turning on the blender.
+Always ensure that the blade guard is fully submerged before turning on it.
 This not only protects you from potential messes but also ensures efficient blending.

 -